-- Surveillance camera footage will not on its own identify an individual, confirm racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, or information concerning an individual person's sex life or sexual orientation. - SFPD is prohibited from using data provided by biometric identification or facial recognition technology. - SFPD is prohibited from live monitoring inside residential dwellings where homeowners/renters have a reasonable expectation of privacy unless one the following conditions exist, exigency per SF Admin Code 19b.7; a homeowner/renter/individual with legal authority to consent, consents, or a warrant is issued. - SFPD is prohibited from monitoring any certain groups or individuals based solely on race, gender, religion, or sexual orientation.
+- Surveillance camera footage will not on its own identify an individual, confirm racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, or information concerning an individual person's sex life or sexual orientation. - SFPD is prohibited from using data provided by biometric identification or facial recognition technology. - SFPD is prohibited from monitoring any certain groups or individuals based solely on race, gender, religion, or sexual orientation.
 Race, color, ethnicity, or national origin may not be used as a motivating factor for initiating police enforcement action. - SFPD is prohibited from accessing or requesting surveillance camera live feed during First Amendment activities for reasons outside of redeployment needs due to crowd sizes or other issues creating public safety hazards. - SFPD members shall not acquire or use surveillance camera footage in cooperation with or assisting U.S. Immigration and Customs Enforcement or Customs and Border Protection in any investigation, detention, or arrest procedures, public or clandestine, where in any such instance the sole, express, or implied purpose is the enforcement of federal immigration laws.
 SFPD complies with SF Administrative Code Chapters 12H "Immigration Status" and 12I "Civil Immigration Detainers" and SFPD General Order (DGO) 5.15 "Enforcement of Immigration Laws".